AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![Inner workings section](../assets/activity-log.png){.center}

-The **activity log** area is located in the top right side and shows the **current avaible credits** and application's operational details such as the status of analysis process.
+The **activity log** area is located in the top right side and shows the **current available credits** and the application's operational details such as the status of the analysis process.

 ## **Main workspace**